mitc-mcla/mitc-mcla.github.io/_posts/2016-06-22-full-stack-computer-projects-learning-how-to-code.markdown

 **Dynamic DNS**

-Create a new user account with this free, open-source dynamic DNS service <a href="http://freedns.afraid.org/" target="_blank">here</a>.
+Create a new user account with this free, open-source dynamic DNS service here (http://freedns.afraid.org/).
 Write down your user name and password.
 Once logged in, click the "domains" tab in the navigation panel on the left.
 You should be taken to this screen (pictured below).
 <img src="https://cdn.pbrd.co/images/21wfxQrV.png">

 Add your domain name.
 Once your domain is saved, click "edit secondaries".
 You should see a list of name servers (pictured below).